-Note 4 - - Fair Value Measurements (Continued)
+Note 4 - Fair Value Measurements (Continued)

-Investment contract: Valued at the amount plan participants or plan sponsors would receive currently if they were to withdraw or transfer funds within the Plan prior to their maturity.
+Investment contracts: Valued at the amount plan participants or plan sponsors would receive currently if they were to withdraw or transfer funds within the Plan prior to their maturity.

-Separate accounts: Valued at the net asset value ("NAV") of shares held by the plan at year end.
+Separate accounts and mutual funds: Valued at the net asset value ("NAV") of shares held by the plan at year end.